jbtonelli/dsplay/README.md

 ### Configuration

-This template has many configuration variables as the following table show:
+This template has many configuration variables as the following table shows:

 | Variable              | Widget   | Type    | Description                                                                                                                                                                       |
 |-----------------------|----------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|